allegheny-college-cmpsc-201-spring-2024/lox/README.md

 > AstPrinter, feel free to delete it.
 We won’t need it again.

 Don't follow the book's advice here: _keep everything currently in `ASTPrinter`_!
 It's important to our work.

+### `Expr.java`

+The `Expr.java` file doesn't exist...yet.
+You will need to _make it_.
+However, you've got a tool whose entire purpose is to manufacture this file without any action on your part.
+If you look at your `Maven` window, you'll probably notice the `AST Generator` below the `Interpreter`.
+Run the `exec:java` favorite there and the `Expr.java` file will create itself in the `Interpreter`'s file path.

 ## Learning objectives